Hinds keeps season alive with walk-off homer in 17th inning - The Vicksburg Post

 Matt Corder hit a two-run walk-off home run in the bottom of the 17th inning to finally end an epic elimination game against Itawamba Community College, and give Hinds a 5-3 victory Wednesday afternoon.

-Hinds (24-17) advanced to play either Pearl River or LSU Eunice in another elimination game Thursday at noon.Pearl River and LSU Eunice were scheduled to play each other late Wednesday night.
+Hinds (24-17) advanced to play East Central in another elimination game Thursday at 3:30 p.m.

 Hinds fell into the losers’ bracket with a 6-2 loss to Pearl River on Tuesday night.
 The Eagles turned around from that defeat to play the first game on Wednesday’s schedule, and it just kept going and going.

 Itawamba scored three runs in the top of the fifth inning, Hinds got one back in the bottom half on a sacrifice fly by Connor Carter, and then neither team scored again until Corder went deep in the 17th inning.